-Simone was involved with the Police Cadets while she was at Ballajura Community College and returned later as an instructor once she had graduated from the Police Academy.
+Simone was involved with the Police Cadets while she was at Ballajura Community College and returned later as an instructor once she had graduated from the Police Force Academy.
 She believes the exposure to the different aspects of policing at a young age encouraged her to be a police officer and as a result, she applied as soon as she was able.

 After graduating, she commenced at Roebourne Police Station as their first Probationary Constable.
 It was here that she has one of her best memories.
 “Being the youngster, all the guys and gals took me under their wing and their wives treated me like their daughter, cooking me dinners.
 I made some lifelong friends who I will always be in touch with.”